mfahad1/ReactBasics/src/components/ComponentsType/README.md

 ## 1) Stateless Component

 These components are just like a plain JS function but will always return JSX or null.
-Doesn't any state or lifecycle hooks. cannot manage state.
+Doesn't have any state or lifecycle hooks. cannot manage state.
-Takes props as the parameter that can be decontructed to be used further in the function
+Takes props as the parameter that can be deconstructed to be used further in the function

 ## 2) Stateful Component